-We know that families come in many forms.
-For the purposes of easy reading, the term 'parent' includes the biological, adoptive, foster and kinship carers of a child, as well as individuals who have chosen to take up primary or shared responsibility in raising that child.
-We also appreciate that every child is unique and has different strengths, vulnerabilities and experiences that shape their health and development.
+Emerging Minds acknowledges that families come in many forms.
+In our resources, the term 'parent' encompasses biological, adoptive, foster and kinship carers as well as individuals who have chosen to take up primary or shared responsibility in raising children.
+Our resources aim to support families and the children in their care.
+We acknowledge that every child is unique and has different strengths, vulnerabilities and experiences that shape their health and development.